-It was today in 1965 that Paul Kantner and Marty Balin started bashing out folk-rock together that would premier a month later as The Jefferson Airplane at a club in the Haight Ashbury district of San Francisco.
+Paul Kantner and Marty Balin started bashing out folk-rock together today in 1965 that would premier a month later as The Jefferson Airplane at a club in the Haight Ashbury district of San Francisco.

-It was tonight in 1966 that Chas Chandler of the Animals went to the Cafe Wha? in New York to see a crazy guitarist from Seattle on the recommendation of Keith Richard’s girlfriend.
+Chas Chandler of the Animals went to the Cafe Wha? in New York tonight in 1966 to see a crazy guitarist from Seattle on the recommendation of Keith Richard’s girlfriend.
 He loved him, and told him he should come to England, which Jimi Hendrix did, with Chas as his manager.

-It was today in 1969 that The Rolling Stones gave a free concert in London’s Hyde Park, ostensibly to honor their founder Brian Jones, who had died two days earlier, but mostly to unveil his replacement Mick Taylor.
+The Rolling Stones gave a free concert in London’s Hyde Park today in 1969 ostensibly to honor their founder Brian Jones, who had died two days earlier, but mostly to unveil his replacement Mick Taylor.

 Pink Floyd debuted their new album Wish You Were Here today in 1975 at the Knebworth festival in England.
 The show included flybys by British Spitfire planes, pyrotechnics, and a fake exploding plane that flew into the stage.
 Also on the bill: Captain Beefheart and The Steve Miller Band.